falcosecurity/falco-website/content/en/docs/installation.md

     yum -y install kernel-devel-$(uname -r)
     ```

     > **Note** — If the package was not found by the above command, you might need to run `yum distro-sync` in order to fix it.
+Rebooting the system may be required.

 3. Install Falco: